cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 <ExpansionPanel title="Getting the faucet address another way">

 Instead of using the `decode` functions that come with the `Tx` and `MsgSend` imports, you can process the data yourself via alternative means.
-If you'd like to experiment more, you can parse the `rawLog` as opposed to deserializing the transaction as suggested above.
+If you'd like to experiment more, you can parse the `rawLog` manually as opposed to deserializing the transaction as suggested above.

-Note the conceptual difference between`Tx` and the `rawLog`.
+Note the conceptual difference between `Tx` and the `rawLog`.
 The `Tx`, or `MsgSend`, object is an input to the computation that takes place when the transaction is included in a block.
-The `rawLog` is a resultant output of said computation and its content depends on what the blockchain code emitted when executing the transction.
+The `rawLog` is the resulting output of said computation and its content depends on what the blockchain code emitted when executing the transaction.

 From the `IndexedTx` you see that there is a [`rawLog`](https://github.com/cosmos/cosmjs/blob/13ce43c/packages/stargate/src/stargateclient.ts#L64), which happens to be a stringified JSON.